Tripura: Economy

-Tripura's gross state domestic product for 2022-23 was ₹640 billion at constant price (2022-23), recording 10.38% growth over the previous year.
+Tripura's gross state domestic product for 2022–23 was ₹640 billion at constant price (2022–23), recording 10.38% growth over the previous year.
 In the same period, the GDP of India was ₹277520 billion, with a growth rate of 8.55%.
 Annual per capita income at current price of the state was ₹157752, compared to the national per capita income ₹197280.
-In 2009, the tertiary sector of the economy (service industries) was the largest contributor to the gross domestic product of the state, contributing 53.98 percent of the state's economy compared to 23.07 percent from the primary sector (agriculture, forestry, mining) and 22.95 percent from the secondary sector (industrial and manufacturing).
+In 2009, the tertiary sector of the economy (service industries) was the largest contributor to the gross domestic product of the state, contributing 53.98 per cent of the state's economy compared to 23.07 per cent from the primary sector (agriculture, forestry, mining) and 22.95 per cent from the secondary sector (industrial and manufacturing).
 According to the Economic Census of 2005, after agriculture, the maximum number of workers were engaged in retail trade (28.21% of total non-agricultural workforce), followed by manufacturing (18.60%), public administration (14.54%), and education (14.40%).

 Tripura is an agrarian state with more than half of the population dependent on agriculture and allied activities.
 However, due to hilly terrain and forest cover, only 27% of the land is available for cultivation.
 Rice, the major crop of the state, is cultivated in 91% of the cropped area.
 According to the Directorate of Economics & Statistics, Government of Tripura, in 2009–10, potato, sugarcane, mesta, pulses and jute were the other major crops cultivated in the state.
 Jackfruit and pineapple top the list of horticultural products.
 Traditionally, most of the indigenous population practised jhum method (a type of slash-and-burn) of cultivation.
 The number of people dependent on jhum has declined over the years.

-Pisciculture has made significant advances in the state.
+Fish farming has made significant advances in the state.
 At the end of 2009–10, the state produced a surplus of 104.3 million fish seeds, primarily carp.
 Rubber and tea are the important cash crops of the state.
 Tripura ranks second to Kerala in the production of natural rubber in the country.
 The state is known for its handicraft, particularly hand-woven cotton fabric, wood carvings, and bamboo products.
 High quality timber including sal, garjan, teak and gamar are found abundantly in the forests of Tripura.
-Tata Trusts signed a pact with Government of Tripura in July 2015 to improve fisheries and dairy in the state.
+Tata Trusts signed a pact with Government of Tripura in July 2015 to improve fisheries and dairy production in the state.